hackandbackpack/phoneybaloney/README.md

 3. pip install -r requirements.txt
 4. If on Linux you might need to install portaudio for pyaudio to install properly - sudo apt-get install portaudio19-dev
+   Mac OSX users you will need to install portaudio for pyaudio to install propertly - brew install pyaudio19-dev
 ```

 ## Usage ##